Effects of Defects in Superconducting Phase of Twisted Bilayer Graphene: Bound States Induced by Impurities in Superconducting Phase of TBG

 \section{Bound States Induced by Impurities in Superconducting Phase of TBG}

-After projecting the impurity potential to the Hilbert space of flat bands, we can calculate the local DOS by T-Matrix method\cite{RevModPhys.78.373}.
-Results are shown in FIG. 4.
-We set $u=1.0$ meV and $\Delta_{1}=\Delta_{2}=\Delta_{3}=\Delta_{4}=0.01$ meV for $s$-wave phase, $u=0.001$ meV and $\Delta_{1}=\Delta_{2}=\Delta_{3}=\Delta_{4}=0.1$ meV for $(d+id)$-wave phase, and $u=1.0$ meV and $\Delta_{1}=\Delta_{2}=\Delta_{3}=\Delta_{4}=0.03$ meV for $(p+ip)$-wave phase.
-The chemical potential is set as $\mu=0.015$ meV to meet the proper filling number $\nu=3.02$.
-We identify the in-gap states as bound states.
+After the impurity potential is projected to the Hilbert space of flat bands, the local DOS can be calculated by T-Matrix method\cite{RevModPhys.78.373}.
+Results are shown in FIG. 3.
+Due to the restriction of numerical calculation resource, the Lorentz broadening has to be enlarged to smooth the curves, which inevitable leads to blunt peaks.
+The coefficients are set $u=1.0$ meV and $\Delta_{1}=\Delta_{2}=\Delta_{3}=\Delta_{4}=0.01$ meV for $s$-wave phase, $u=0.0001$ meV and $\Delta_{1}=\Delta_{2}=\Delta_{3}=\Delta_{4}=0.1$ meV for $(d+id)$-wave phase, and $u=1.0$ meV and $\Delta_{1}=\Delta_{2}=\Delta_{3}=\Delta_{4}=0.03$ meV for $(p+ip)$-wave phase.
+The chemical potential is set as $\mu=0.015$ meV to tune the filling around the electron half-filling.
+The in-gap states are identified as bound states.
 For $(d+id)$-wave phase, the $u$ is set to be much smaller because only when $u$ is small do the bound states emerge.
 This implies that when $u$ is large, the bound states in $(d+id)$-wave phase lies very close to or outside the band edge and thus hard to identify.
-The spatial distribution of the wave functions of these bound states shown in FIG. 5 shows that these bound states are indeed bounded around the impurity in real space.
+The spatial distribution of the wave functions of these bound states shown in FIG. 4 shows that these bound states are indeed bounded around the impurity in real space.

-From the local DOS, we found that bound states only emerge in $(d+id)$-wave and $(p+ip)$-wave phase, and in $(d+id)$-wave phase only impurities with weak strength can induce observable bound states.
-The differences in number and property of bound states can give us an effective tool to reveal the pairing symmetry in these superconducting phases.
+From the local DOS, we found that bound states only emerge in unconventional phases, namely $(d+id)$-wave and $(p+ip)$-wave phase, and in $(d+id)$-wave phase only impurities with weak strength can induce observable bound states.
+The differences in number and property of bound states can be an effective tool to reveal the pairing symmetry in these superconducting phases.
 It can serve as an indicator to determine pairing symmetry of the order parameter in the superconducting phase of the TBG.

 Besides, each bound state shown in the local DOS is actually 2-fold degenerate.
 This degeneracy can be explained by the Kramers theorem.
 When the superconducting order parameter $\Delta(\vec{k})=S(\vec{k})\cdot \text{diag}\{\Delta_1,\Delta_2,\Delta_3,\Delta_4\}$ satisfies $\Delta_1=\Delta_3$ and $\Delta_2=\Delta_4$, a time-reversal-like symmetry $\mathcal{S}=i\tau^y \mathcal{K}$, where $\tau^y$ is the Pauli matrix in valley space, will protect the degeneracy.
 When this constraint of superconducting order parameter is broken, the 2-fold degeneracy will be consequently lifted.
 Further numerical results confirm this explanation.